tassiluca/scafi3-mp-api-thesis/presentation/presentation.md

 **Cons**:

+- ScaFi Native APIs are often untyped where C lacks generics—generic containers and callbacks use `void*`, requiring unsafe casts;
-- on Scala Native only static objects can be exported.
+- on native only static objects can be exported.
 To simulate class-like behavior function pointers as struct fields are used but requires boilerplate code to manually implement method dispatching;
-- Scala Native API is untyped since C has no generics!
-- On native, memory management is manual: portable types wrapping heap-allocated structures must provide custom allocation and deallocation methods to avoid memory leaks;
+- on native, memory management is manual: heap-allocated structures must provide custom allocation and deallocation methods to avoid memory leaks;
   - this can be mitigated using allocation strategies keeping track of all allocated objects and deallocating them at once at the end of each round;
-- On Scala Native and for Typescript no automatism for generating type definitions.
+- on Scala Native and for Typescript no automatism for generating type definitions.
+  - Future work: sbt plugin to generate C header files and Typescript definition files from Scala annotated code.

 ---